 The transformation process was surprisingly quick: I trained myself to check my phone when I truly wanted to check it: not out of boredom or avoidance or obsession, but because I had a purpose.
 I used social media mostly in the evenings on my iPad or laptop when I was relaxed and comfortable, and not in a rush.
 No more squinting at a tiny screen and tapping away at a tiny little keyboard to communicate on the fly.
 Within about two weeks, I no longer felt compelled to look at my phone all day long.

 I have to continue to be mindful of these habits every day, because it’s super easy to fall back into old patterns, especially when it’s socially acceptable.
-I can truly say that at this point in my life, my phone no longer that same power over me.

 What do you WANT connectivity to look like in your life?